Alper Eroglu - Marketing Director, Beauty & Personal Care, Turkey

 Finding the right medium also applies to business.
 Most colleagues prefer face-to-face meetings, but where this is not possible, we now have the opportunity to video conference which helps to humanise relationships.
 We are now in a digital era and this is quickly becoming the norm.

-Learn about the different models of culture and their rules of etiquette
+Learn about the local cultures and etiquette

 Being able to accurately predict how a market will react to a campaign will inevitably keep your company ahead of the game.

 Gaining foresight in unfamiliar territories comes through observing the markets you want to enter, or in some cases studying models that identify different aspects of culture i.e., their way of thinking, different beliefs, and values.